odoo/documentation/content/applications/productivity/documents.rst

 Workspaces
 ==========

-Workspaces are hierarchical folders having their own set of tags and :ref:`actions
-<documents/workflow-actions>`.
-Default workspaces exist, but you can create your own by going to
-:menuselection:`Documents --> Configuration --> Workspaces` and clicking :guilabel:`New`.
-On the new
-page, fill in the following information:
+Workspaces are hierarchical folders having their own set of :ref:`tags <documents/tags>` and :ref:`actions <documents/workflow-actions>`.
+Default workspaces exist, but you can create your own by going to :menuselection:`Documents --> Configuration --> Workspaces` and clicking :guilabel:`New`.
+On the new page, fill in the following information:

 - :guilabel:`Name`
 - :guilabel:`Parent Workspace`: if you want to create a sub-workspace, select its :guilabel:`Parent Workspace`

+Three tabs are available: :ref:`Tags <documents/tags>`,
+:ref:`Access Rights <documents/access-rights>`, and :ref:`Description <documents/description>`.

+.. _documents/tags:

 Tags
 ----